 - Bounce rate.
 The percentage of total emails sent that could not be delivered to the recipient’s inbox.
 A soft bounce is a temporary problem with an address, such as a full inbox or a server issue.
 Resending usually results in delivery at some point.
 A hard bounce indicates a closed or invalid address, and these should be deleted from your list.
 If your emails continually return many hard bounces, your ISP may flag your organization as a spammer.

 - Click-through rate.
 The number of people who click on a link within an email relative to the total number of viewers of the email.
-If an email is sent to 100 people and 1 person clicks through to the website, the click-through rate is 1%.
-According to MailChimp, click-through rates can range from 1.6% for restaurants, to 6.6% for hobby related emails, with most rates in the 3%-4% range.
+If an email is sent to 100 people and 1 person clicks through to the website, the click-through rate is 1 percent According to MailChimp, click-through rates can range from 1.6 percent for restaurants to 6.6 percent for hobby related emails.
+Most rates are in the 3 percent to 4 percent range.
 The click-through rate is a measure of how effective and relevant your email is to a recipient.

 - Conversion rate.
 More important than open rates or click-through rates, conversion rates are the percentage of people who actually take action from an email, such as make a purchase or sign up for a service.
-This is the ultimate measure of an email’s success, but can be influenced by the quality of your website landing page and the ease of completing the requested action once a viewer is taken away from the email.
+This is the ultimate measure of an email’s success.
+Althought it can be influenced by the quality of your website landing page and the ease of completing the requested action once a viewer is taken away from the email.